 In December 2019, five CHP staff members began an 18-month NeighborWorks training focused on Race, Equity, Diversity, and Inclusion (REDI).
 Facilitated by the Portland-based Center for Equity and Inclusion, the first convening sparked a deeper awareness of the severity of racial inequities and disparities within the United States and led to the Equity and Inclusion Team prioritizing equity.

 In June 2020, CHP hosted an organization-wide discussion forum on race following a national response to the tragic killing of George Floyd and countless similar events.
 CHP also released a statement condemning acts of racist violence and standing in solidarity of those who speak out against racism and injustice.
+We continued this work by providing staff with resources and educational opportunities focused on systemic racism and implicit bias.

 Equal Employment Opportunity